NJIT-CS490-SP21/Mucic-App/README.md

   24. Render these data send dend it to index.html.
   25. Now we need to create route ```@app.route("/artist_name")``` for every artist and render the data about the artist and his/her top three songs.
   **Don't forget to add .env file to .gitignore to protect your keys. **

+  # Deploying app on Heroku
+  1. First of all we need to create our free account on ```Heroku```.
+  2. We can follow steps as shown in [this repository](https://github.com/NJIT-CS490-SP21/lect6-demo-heroku) to deploy our app.